AxelPhi/Emergency_stop_simplified/README.md

 # Emergency stop simplified

-This plugin reacts to a switch or button, if triggered (switch open) it issues **M112** command to printer.
+This plugin reacts to a switch or button, if triggered (switch open or closed, based on configuration) it issues **M112** command to printer.

 Let's check some features:
 * info pop-up when plugin hasn't been configured